-What is the Difference between Modern and Contemporary Design?
+What is the Difference between Modern and Contemporary Furniture Design?

 Different Time Periods

-It can be very difficult to distinguish between modern and contemporary designs.
+It can be very difficult to distinguish between modern and contemporary furniture design.
 This is because they are very similar to the untrained eye.

-The main difference between the two is that modern design specifically refers to the architectural style that was popular between the early 1900s and 1950.
-Whereas contemporary design belongs to the current time period.
+The main difference between the two is that modern furniture design specifically relates to the architectural style that was popular between the early 1900s and 1950.
+Whereas contemporary furniture design belongs to the current time period.

 Another difference is the architectural lines.
-Modern homes have straight lines and contemporary homes have bold and sweeping curves.
-Also, modern homes are more likely, to use warmer materials and colours than contemporary homes.
+Modern furniture has straight lines and contemporary furniture has bold and sweeping curves.
+Also, modern furnishings are more likely to use warmer materials and colours than their contemporary counterparts.

 The Birth of Modern Design

-Modern home designs reflect the modernist movement of the 20th century.
+Modern furniture design reflects the modernist movement of the 20th century.
 These modernists wanted to develop new cultural norms, in a world that had experienced great change since the industrial revolution.

 Modernism brought the end to the over the top styles that came before.
 Heavy textures, carvings and wood tones were replaced with open space and minimalist features.

-Modern design first came to popularity in the 1900s.
-Originating from the German Bauhaus Schools of design, the new design focuses on minimal features and maximum function.
-Late modernism and postmodernism followed, eventually evolving into the contemporary building style of the late 70s.
+Modern furniture design rose to prominence in the 1900s.
+Originating from the German Bauhaus Schools of design, modernism focused on minimal features and maximum function.
+Late modernism and postmodernism followed, eventually evolving into the contemporary style of the late 70s.

 Bare and Minimal Furnishings